-Students may elect to take either the general economics program, or one of three specializations: emphasis in international economics, emphasis in pre-professional studies, and specialization in quantitative analysis.
+Students may elect to take either the general economics program, or one of three specializations: emphasis in international economics, emphasis in public policy, and specialization in quantitative analysis.
 The emphasis in international economics is designed for students wanting to focus on international issues and who seek careers in international policy or in internationally oriented enterprises.
-The emphasis in pre-professional studies is designed for students interested in law school, business administration, health administration, or education administration.
+The emphasis in public policy is designed for students interested in law school, business administration, health administration, or education administration.
 The specialization in quantitative analysis is designed for students wanting to go to graduate school in economics, or who seek a more rigorous quantitative background.

 The many unique features of the economics major include: